-(i) Impairment of trade and other receivables
+(i) Impairment of trade and other receivables and contract assets

-The Group makes allowance for impairment on trade and other receivables based on assumptions about probability of default and loss given default.
-The Group uses judgement in making these assumptions and selecting the inputs to the ECL calculations, based on the Group's historical credit loss experience, existing market conditions as well as forward-looking estimates at the end of the reporting period.
+The Group makes allowance for impairment on trade receivables and contract assets following the accounting policy set out in note 3.13(ii).
+The Group uses judgement in making assumptions and selecting inputs to determine the ECLs calculations of trade receivables and contract assets, which mainly based on the Group's historical credit loss experience, existing market conditions as well as forward-looking estimates at the end of the reporting period.
+For other receivables and deposits, the Group assessed ECLs by considering probabilities of default of the counterparties which also requires judgement by the management.
+Further details about the ECLs assessment are set out in note 41(a).

-(ii) Impairment of goodwill and mining right of mining operation
+(ii) Impairment of goodwill and other non-current assets of mining operation

-For the purpose of performing impairment assessment as disclosed in note 18, recoverable amount of the mining operation CGU was determined based on value-in-use which was derived using discounted cash flow expected to be derived form the CGU.
-The value of the cash flow are impacted by estimation of mineral reserves, long-term commodity prices, operating performance, future capital requirements and determination of discount rate.
-Future changes in the circumstances and conditions underlying the estimates and judgement exercised may affect the estimation of recoverable amount and thus result in adjustment to the carrying amounts of those assets comprising the CGU.
+For the purpose of performing impairment assessment as disclosed in note 18, the recoverable amount of the Anhui Jinding CGU (as defined in note 18) was determined based on value-in-use which was derived using discounted cash flow expected to be derived from the CGU.
+The value of the cash flow are impacted by estimation of mineral reserves, production volume, long-term commodity prices, production costs, capital expenditure and determination of discount rate.
+Future changes in the circumstances and conditions underlying the estimates and judgement exercised may affect the estimation of the recoverable amount and thus result in adjustment to the carrying amounts of those assets comprising the CGU.